TheLancashireman/DhG2/doc/CardFormat.md

 * Header information that identifies the person and provides general information.
 * A list of events for the person, including birth and death events.
 * Additional free-format information that DhG2 does not parse.
 This section is optional.

+The header information starts at the beginning of the file and ends at the first line that has either a numerical digit or a '?' as the first character.
+After that, all lines are considered as part of an event until a line equalling "EOF" is found.
+The lines after EOF are not parsed.

 The structure of a card file is best described by giving an example.
 The following file describes a man called John Butson who lived from 1780 until 1833.